Marketplace insurance FAQs and terms

 Get the details about ACA plans

 ACA Marketplace plans are health care plans that people can buy on their own, rather than through an employer or another government-run program, like Medicare or Medicaid.
-You might also hear names like ObamaCare and Individual & Family Plans.
+You might also hear names like Exchange plans and Individual & Family Plans.
 The health care Marketplace (also called the Exchange) is where ACA health care plans are sold.

 Under the American Rescue Plan Act of 2021 (ARPA) and Inflation Reduction Act of 2022, you may be able to enroll in ACA Marketplace coverage with lower premiums — and you can see if you qualify for financial subsidies.
 These subsidies could be tax credits or cost-sharing reductions to help pay for your health care costs.

 A pre-existing condition is a health problem you had before your health plan starts.
 Under current law, companies offering ACA Marketplace health plans that meet minimum essential coverage requirements can't refuse to cover you or charge you more because of a pre-existing condition.

 A qualifying life event is a life-changing situation — like turning 26, moving to a new state, or having a baby — that can impact you and your health insurance.
 If you have a qualifying life event, you may be able to buy a new health plan during a Special Enrollment Period (SEP).
 Some states may offer SEPs for other qualifying reasons, like natural disaster relief or pandemic relief.